binance-chain/docs-site/docs/smart-chain/developer/bind/mirror.md

 - The newly created BEP2 token is locked until token holder send cross-chain transfer

-After binding, the liquid circulation is all on BSC.
+After binding, all liquid circulation is on BSC.

 ## Fee Table